England | Scotland | Wales | Northern Ireland | Ireland

 High Street, Arnold, Nottingham, NG5 7BQTel: 0115 883 2330

-Routine repeat prescription requests require at least 72 hrs notice to ensure safe prescribing.
+Routine repeat prescription requests require at least 3 working days’ notice to ensure safe prescribing.
 It may then take additional time for your pharmacy to process prescription.
 Please check with them before going to collect it, if you’re unsure.
-You may request repeat prescription up to maximum 10 days in advance.
+You may request repeat prescription up to maximum 10 working days’ in advance.

 If you urgently need medicine and if it's not possible to arrange from the Surgery, you may be able to get it from your local pharmacy subject to certain conditions.
 You can read more about it by clicking here.